CDCgov/phdi/docs/getting_started.md

 ### Hardware

 Until we have properly containerized our apps, we will need to rely on informal consensus around hardware.
-The most common setup on the team is VSCode running on a Mac.
-It's worth nothing, though, that M1 macs are unable to run the `azure-functions-core-tools` package directly (and even have difficulty running it through Rosetta).
-Windows-based machines that are running Windows 10/11 Home or higher are viable options as well.
+Here is a list of machines that are compatible with development:
+- Intel Macs
+- Apple-Silicon Macs
+- Windows-based machines with Windows 10/11 Home or higher.
 However, as the work moves towards containerization, Windows Pro will be necessary in order to run Docker.
-Each setup will have its own pros and cons, so choose the setup that works best for you, while keeping in mind the tech stack needs, which are defined below.

 ### Software